-2 Related work
+68 2 Related work

-Although some previous works use gradient methods to learn robust policies, they seek empirical robustness to adversarial behavior rather than robust MDP solutions [21, 29, 4].
+Although some previous works use gradient methods to learn robust policies, they seek empirical robustness to adversarial behavior rather than robust MDP solutions [19, 26, 4].
 In that sense, our study differs from adversarial RL as we explicitly optimize the max-min objective to find a robust optimal policy.
 Accordingly, the risk-averse approach focuses on the internal uncertainty due to the stochasticity of the system, whereas robust RL addresses the external uncertainty of the system's dynamics.
-As a result, common risk-averse objectives can be reformulated as robust problems with specific uncertainty sets [27].
+As a result, common risk-averse objectives can be reformulated as robust problems with specific uncertainty sets [24].

-Previous studies that did aim to derive robust policy-based methods are [3, 32, 30].
-These are summarized in Table 1, which also displays the complexity of existing approaches.
-[3] established RPG for s-rectangular reward-robust MDPs, i.e., robust MDPs with uncertain reward but given kernel.
+Previous studies that did aim to derive robust policy-based methods are [3, 29, 27].
+These are 76 summarized in Table 1, which also displays the complexity of existing approaches.
+[3] established 77 RPG for s-rectangular reward-robust MDPs, i.e., robust MDPs with uncertain reward but given 78 kernel.
 Although it applies to general norms, their result does not account for transition perturbation.
-Differently, in [32], the authors introduced RPG for r-contaminated MDPs, i.e., robust MDPs with uncertainty set $\mathcal{U} := \{R_0\} \times [(1-r)P_0 + r\Delta_S^{S \times A}]$.
-Although it has similar complexity as non-robust PG, by construction, their setting is limited to (s, a)-rectangularity with known reward and mixed transition.
-As such, the proof techniques in [32] are tailor-made to the r-contamination framework and do not apply to more general robust MDPs.
-In fact, we remark that the r-contamination setting is equivalent to the action robustness approach introduced in [29], which emphasizes its limitation to action perturbation.
-Differently, our RPG holds whenever the worst kernel is a rank-one perturbation of the nominal transition function (see Lemma 4.4).
-The work [16] provides a convergence proof of robust policy mirror-descent in the (s, a)-rectangular case, whereas we study robust policy optimization for s-rectangular uncertainty sets.
-In fact, its restriction to the (s, a)-case prevents us from transposing the analysis to our setting.
-This is due to the fact that the standard robust Bellman operator on Q-functions can no longer be applied on s-rectangular sets.
-To address generic robust MDPs, [30] recently introduced RPG for general uncertainty sets.
-Their gradient update has a complexity of $O(S^6A^4\epsilon^{-4})$, which is more expensive than non-robust PG by a factor of $S^4A^3\epsilon^{-4}$.
-Both works [16, 30] additionally assume access to an oracle gradient of the robust return with respect to the transition model.
-Avoiding this oracle assumption naturally leads to even higher time complexity in [30] which is not scalable.
-At the same time, the two works [16, 30] guarantee global convergence of projected robust gradient iterates, thus establishing the potential promise of RPG.
-In fact, equipped with RPG convergence, the remaining challenge in making it practical is to efficiently estimate the gradient.
-This represents the main focus of our study: We aim to explicit an RPG method that generalizes existing results on specific uncertainty sets [3, 32] while holding for s-rectangular robust MDPs.
+79 Differently, in [29], the authors introduced RPG for r-contaminated MDPs, i.e., robust MDPs with 80 uncertainty set $\mathcal{U} := \{R_0\} \times [(1-r)P_0 + r\Delta_S^{S \times A}]$.
+Although it has similar complexity as non-robust PG, by construction, their setting is limited to (s, a)-rectangularity with known reward and mixed 81 82 transition.
+As such, the proof techniques in [29] are tailor-made to the r-contamination framework 83 and do not apply to more general robust MDPs.
+In fact, we remark that the r-contamination setting is 84 equivalent to the action robustness approach introduced in [26], which emphasizes its limitation to 85 action perturbation.
+Differently, our RPG holds whenever the worst kernel is a rank-one perturbation 86 of the nominal transition function (see Lemma 4.4).
+87

+88 To address generic robust MDPs, [27] recently introduced RPG for general uncertainty sets.
+Their 89 gradient update has a complexity of $O(S^6A^4\epsilon^{-4})$, which is more expensive than non-robust PG by a 90 factor of $S^4A^3\epsilon^{-4}$.
+They additionally assume access to an oracle gradient of the robust return with

+- 91 respect to the transition model.
+Avoiding this oracle assumption naturally leads to even higher time - 92 complexity.
+At the same time, the two works [14, 27] guarantee global convergence of projected - robust gradient iterates, thus establishing the potential promise of RPG.
+In fact, equipped with RPG - convergence, the remaining challenge in making it practical is to efficiently estimate the gradient.
+This represents the main focus of our study: We aim to explicit an RPG method that generalizes - existing results on specific uncertainty sets [3, 29] while holding for s-rectangular robust MDPs.

 Table 1: Time complexity of RPG update according to the type of uncertainty set.
-For concisene ss, the displayed complexity hides logarithmic factors in A and S. Our RPG method has the sar me complexity as non-robust PG while it generalizes other RPG methods with similar efficiency.
+For conciseness, the displayed complexity hides logarithmic factors in A and S. Our RPG method has the same complexity as non-robust PG while it generalizes other RPG methods with similar efficiency.